quyenjd/whovotedthis/README.md

 ## Motivation

-This project is used as a demonstration in the [PeddieHacks](https://peddiehacks.peddie.org/) hackathon, 2021.
+This project is used as a demonstration in the [PeddieHacks](https://peddiehacks.peddie.org/) hackathon 2021.

 ## What I use

-React (bootstrapped with Create React App), Material UI, and other awesome libraries, including my utility [ConfigPool][src/utils/ConfigPool.tsx], which is a wrapper of MobX that internally binds to React class components.
+React (bootstrapped with Create React App), Material UI, and other awesome libraries, including my utility [ConfigPool](src/utils/ConfigPool.tsx), which is a wrapper of MobX that internally binds to React class components.